Materiality

 |

-Enhancing Community Engagement and Sustainable Development Building community awareness and understanding of power plant operations fosters positive relationships, supports local development, and creates job opportunities.
-This proactive engagement helps prevent conflicts and strengthens the company’s reputation.
+Strengthening Community Engagement and Local Development: Enhancing community awareness and understanding of power plant operations promotes local development and livelihood opportunities, reduces potential conflicts with surrounding communities, and strengthens the Company’s reputation.

 |